 Analyses of randomized long term follow-up studies of critically ill patients are complicated due to high mortality and missing data among survivors.
-We have developed a software tool that imputes missing data among survivors and then implements several common statistical methods that address mortality when evaluating long term functional (non-mortality) outcomes.
+We have developed a software tool that imputes missing data among survivors and then implements several common statistical methods that address truncation due to mortality when evaluating long term functional (non-mortality) outcomes.
 The software utilizes Shiny, R and C++ code.
 The required software is completely contained in the available download; i.e. no need to have R installed on your computer.
 The software contains documentation and an example dataset for exploring the methods.

 1. Determine whether you’re running a 32-bit or 64-bit version of Windows